Growing Tomatoes In Containers

-- The minimum size of the container should 27cm, the container should hold minimum 5 gallons of potting soil.
+- The minimum size of the container should 27cm, the container should hold a minimum of 5 gallons of potting soil.

-- The size of the container also depends on the Variety of tomato you are planning to grow.
+- The size of the container also depends on the Variety of tomatoes you are planning to grow.

 - Some varieties grow well in small containers with minimum size, some need medium or large containers.

 - If you are planning to grow Bush Determinate Tomatoes- They grow well in small containers.
-The minimum size for growing Bush Determinate Tomatoes is: 27cm container.
+The minimum size for growing Bush Determinate Tomatoes is a 27 cm container.